jkmagnussen/React-Contacts-App-Front-End-/README.md

 # Contacts Project

-This repo is a code-along with the first project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+This repo is a codee-along with the first project in the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

 Most of the commits in this repository correspond to videos in the program.